I, Tonya: Plot

-In 1974 Portland, Oregon, a four-year-old Tonya Harding is forced to ice-skate by her physically abusive mother, LaVona Golden.
+In Portland, Oregon in the 1970s, a four-year-old Tonya Harding is forced to ice skate by her physically abusive mother, LaVona Golden.
 Tonya's parents eventually take her out of school to focus on her skating career as she trains under coach Diane Rawlinson.
 Tonya's father leaves the family home.
 Tonya rapidly becomes one of the best figure skaters in the United States, but is held back by her "white trash" reputation, homemade costumes, and unconventional choice of performance music (e.g., ZZ Top).
 At 15, she begins dating 18-year-old Jeff Gillooly.
 They marry, but Jeff becomes abusive.
 When LaVona scorns Tonya for putting up with it, Tonya blames LaVona for raising her badly.

 After a dispute with Diane, Tonya fires her and hires Dody Teachman as her new coach.
 Tonya becomes the first American female figure skater to complete two triple Axel jumps in competition.
 At the 1992 Winter Olympics, Tonya fails to stick her landings and finishes fourth.
 Defeated, she takes a job as a waitress, but Diane convinces her to train for the 1994 Winter Olympics.
 She performs well but still feels she is being underscored.
 She confronts a judge about her scores, and he explains that Tonya's image is not wholesome enough.
 Tonya approaches her mother for help, but is scolded and rebuffed, leading Tonya to reluctantly ask Jeff for support.
 On the day of her November 1993 competition at the Northwest Pacific Regional Championships in Portland, Tonya receives a death threat and chooses not to compete.
 Realizing that he can sabotage Tonya's competition, Jeff instructs his friend Shawn Eckardt to send death threats to Tonya's rival, Nancy Kerrigan.
 Tonya makes a phone call trying to locate Nancy's training arena and her practice times.
-The idea of injuring Nancy to prevent her from competing is floated around by Tonya and Jeff, leading to Shawn hiring two henchmen to injure Nancy after a practice session in Detroit on January 1994.
+The idea of injuring Nancy to prevent her from competing is floated around by Tonya and Jeff, leading to Shawn hiring two henchmen to injure Nancy after a practice session in Detroit in January 1994.
 Shawn's henchman Shane Stant strikes Nancy's knee with a police baton, leaving her unable to compete at the next day's National competition.
 The hired henchmen are arrested.